bvcyber/Sitgrep/README.md

 6. Optional: Export triaged results in JSON format
     * Exporting exports all findings that are not deleted.
 Findings that are hidden by the filter are also included.

+## Agentic Review
+Sitgrep provides an agentic AI review of findings to identify false positives.
+Don't worry, the results will simply be marked by the AI with it's decision and reasoning.
+It won't just delete them altogether, resulting in false negatives.

+*NOTE*: This feature may take several hours to complete, depending on how many findings.
+You will want to keep the device from sleeping during this to prevent the agent from hanging.

+### Requirements
+- It is recommended to have the equivelant of the following to use agentic review:
+  - M-series chip Mac with at least 32GB of RAM
+  - 14–16 GB VRAM for dedicated GPUs

+### Features
+- Choose from several different models to run locally to be catered to your hardware's capabilities (smaller models will have worse results)
+- Choose an Ollama server location to allow dedicated Ollama servers to handle processing of data to bypass local hardware capabilities

 ## Source Management
 Sitgrep offers a way to dynamically add, delete, and list rule sources: